How to Seal Painted Furniture Properly - Regained Relics

 One of the most common mistakes is rushing the final step.
 Painted furniture may feel dry to the touch long before it is ready for a sealer.
 If you seal too soon, you can drag the paint, create cloudiness, or trap in softness that affects long-term durability.

 Dry time and cure time are not the same thing.
 Dry means the surface no longer feels wet.
 Cure time means the paint has hardened and bonded properly.
-Depending on the paint line, humidity, and temperature, that can take much longer than people expect.
+Depending on the paint line, humidity, and temperature, that can take 21 to 30 days.
+Much longer than people expect.
+No need to wait this long to topcoat.
+Generally 24 to 48 hours is enough time to wait.

 Always follow the paint manufacturer's guidance first.
 In a Canadian climate, especially during damp coastal weather or winter indoor conditions, drying can shift quite a bit.
 If your room is cool or humid, be patient.
 A little extra waiting now can save you from redoing the piece later.